bkw777/bent_cone_scad/README.md

 d1 = small-end outside diameter
 d2 = large-end outside diameter
-r = main arc radius
+r1 = main arc radius
 a = main arc angle
 e1 = extend the small end with a normal cylinder this long
 e2 = extend the large end with a normal cylinder this long